PROCESS & POLICIES

 APPROVAL PHASE

 Then I’ll send you an approval version for your review.
 After I’ve had your feedback, I’ll make revisions, and discuss with you anything that needs discussion.
-One to three rounds is typical.
-Sometimes more are needed, but this is mainly when there are lots of little factual details to get right.
+One or two rounds is typical.
+Sometimes one or two more are needed, but this is mainly when there are lots of little factual details to get right.
 I’ll work with you to make sure that your experience and qualifications are presented accurately and in language you’re comfortable with.

 Things can start going downhill after three or four rounds, so I reserve the right to limit the approval stage to three rounds.